 ARE OUR SPECIALTY

 The parish is split by the mighty Mississippi River, but Iberville also boasts several entrances into the majestic Atchafalaya Basin, along with numerous bayous.
 You can get up close and personal with our unique waterways via a ride on the ferry across the Mississippi, a picnic at the award-winning Bayou Plaquemine Waterfront Park, a personal boat tour of the Basin, fishing off our bayou banks, or using one of our numerous boat launches.
+To see a full list of all waterways and boat launches, view the Interactive Map.

 Recreational fishing in Iberville Parish is on fire in the Atchafalaya Basin and other area waterways such as Grand River, Bayou Plaquemine, Bay Natchez, Pat’s Bay, and etc.